Somerset Berkley Regional High School: Music

 Tim Sepe instituted the Winter Percussion ensemble in 2007.
 Student members practice with percussion instruments such as xylophones, marimbas, vibraphones, drums, and other auxiliary percussion equipment with added guitar, bass, and keyboard parts.
 The 2007 group was a concert percussion group and played jazz classics such as 'Take the A Train' and 'Conga.'
 Matt Cavanaugh headed the 2008–2009 season, when the group transitioned to an indoor marching ensemble.
 It performed the show 'The Pursuit' and competed on the NESBA circuit during the winter of 2008 through 2009.

 The 'Electrify' show choir was formed in the 2004–2005 year by Micheal Winslow.
 The group travels as a singing and dancing group much like the show group that was part of the department many years ago.
 As there is no established circuit, the group travels to many area schools and performs in competition.
 It even hosts its own show dubbed the 'New England Show Choir Classic.'
 Although currently headed by David Weeks and Samuel Bianco, Electrify garnered several plaques and trophies during the 2008–2009 season under the leadership of director Richard Sylvia.
 The pit band, directed by David Marshall, is also a crucial component of Electrify and has won several trophies.
 Other former directors include: Ramsey Kurdi, Richard Sylvia, and Andrew Arcello.

 The current acting Fine & Performing Arts Coordinator is Ira Schaefer.
 He replaced Lori Anderson after she retired in June 2013.
 She also directed the Strings groups.

 Somerset High School is also home to a drama department which overlaps the choral and band aspects of the music department.
 Past performances include "Beauty & The Beast" (2016), Into the Woods (2015), Legally Blonde (2012), Guys and Dolls (2004 & 2014), Fiddler on the Roof (2003 & 2011), Jekyll and Hyde (2006), Aida (2005), Little Shop of Horrors (2010), Side Show (2009), West Side Story (2008), and Grease (2007).

-The current Music Teachers of SBRHS are Mrs. Christina Rausch, Mr. Jeremy Young & Ms. Stephanie Isidoro.
+The current Music Teachers of SBRHS are Mr. Jeremy Young & Ms. Stephanie Isidoro.